spookylukey/django-paypal/README.md

 Using PayPal Payments Pro
 -------------------------

 PayPal Payments Pro is the more awesome version of PayPal that lets you accept payments on your site.
+Note that PayPal Pro uses a lot of the code from `paypal.standard` so you'll need to include both apps.
+Specifically IPN is still used for payment confirmation.

 1. Edit `settings.py` and add  `paypal.standard` and `paypal.pro` to your `INSTALLED_APPS`:

         # settings.py
         ...
         INSTALLED_APPS = (... 'paypal.standard', 'paypal.pro', ...)

+1. Grab the PayPalIPN url

 1. Grab PayPalPro endpoint and go crazy...

         # views.py